thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Enter edit mode of the dashboard and click the "Add new widget" button at the top of the screen;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-2-pe.png
-        title: 'Select the "Charts" widget bundle;'
+        title: 'Find the "Charts" widget bundle and click on it;'
     2:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-3-pe.png
-        title: 'Select the "Timeseries Line Chart" widget;'
+        title: 'Select the "Time series chart" widget;'
     3:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-4-pe.png
-        title: 'Navigate to the Entity alias tab in the "Datasource" section.
+        title: 'Navigate to the "Entity alias" tab in the "Datasource" section.
 Enter the name of the future alias in the "Entity alias" field and click the "Create a new one!";'
     4:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-5-pe.png
         title: 'Select the "Entity from dashboard state" from the "Filter type" field and click "Add";'
-    6:
+    5:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-6-pe.png
         title: 'Replace the label of the "temperature" key with <b>${entityName}</b>.
 Then, click "Add" to add new widget on the dashboard;'
-    7:
+    6:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-7-pe.png
-        title: 'Drag the "Time Series Line Chart" widget to a free space and resize it.'
+        title: 'Drag the "Time series chart" widget to a free space and resize it.'

 update-current-dashboard-state-2:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-8-pe.png
-        title: 'select the "Action cell button" action source.
+        title: 'Select the "Action cell button" action source.
 Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
 Select an "Update current dashboard state" action type from the "Action" drop-down menu.
 Then, click the "Add" button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-9-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";'